 An introduction to the topics, technologies and terminology associated with network information security.
-This course is a prerequisite for related courses of the Computer Information Technology program.
+This course is a prerequisite for all other security related courses in the security track of the Computer Information Technology program.
 (1.2)

 NETW 210 Windows Workstation